indrabasak/indrabasak.github.io/_posts/2026-09-03-from-kiddicraft-to-lego.md

 The night before his tragic end, Hilary Page wrote a letter to his loyal secretary, Mrs. Patricia Sykes-Wright.
 In it, he entrusted her with the task of delivering this mysterious letter to the board.
 The contents of this final message remained a secret, adding another layer of intrigue to his already compelling story.

+Ultimately, the story of LEGO and Kiddicraft is not one of simple heroes or villains, but of how innovation, influence, and timing become intertwined in unexpected ways.
+Looking back, it serves as a reminder that even the most iconic creations often rest on forgotten ideas, shaped as much by circumstance as by design.